MultiCraft/repixture/mods/rp_mobs/API.md

 ### Mobs

-In this mod, a "mob" refers a non-player entity with added capabilities like physics and a task queue.
+In this mod, a "mob" refers a non-player entity with added capabilities like a task queue.
 Mobs can be used to implement things like animals or monsters.

 ### Tasks, microtasks and task queues